galkahana/pdf-recrypt/README.md

         -h, --help                      Show this help message
 ```

+# Binaries downloads

+You can download built executables from the Release section of this repo.
+Each release includes compressed tar files, with per-platform binaries.

 # First time around

 This is a C++ Project using CMake as project builder.